-Your Airstream Classic includes a 4G LTE Router which allows you to easily connect to the internet via either a cellular subscription or with access to an external wireless connection.
+Your Airstream includes a dual band (2.4GHz/5GHz) router which allows you to easily connect to the internet via either a cellular subscription or with access to an external wireless connection.
 The Connected system can provide a Wi-Fi hot spot for multiple devices including a separate login for guests (Retail cellular plans sold separately.
 Data and connection charges may apply).
 The router is located in the front roof locker.
-The key in the locker near the router disconnects power to the router.
+The key in the locker near the router disconnects power to the router and 24-hour network, including the fan controls and battery disconnect switch.
 This can be used to conserve power while boondocking when away from the unit, when in storage, or to reboot the router.